 Live Sales Demo Case Study: Relode

-Since using Reprise’s demo creation platform, Relode, one of the largest crowdsourced recruiting marketplaces, has seen a significant improvement in time-to-value for their prospects.
+Since using Reprise’s demo platform, Relode, one of the largest crowdsourced recruiting marketplaces, has seen a significant improvement in time-to-value for their prospects.

 When prospects are promised a “demo” during a live sales call, they expect to come and see a demonstration of your software product.
 Yet, some prospects end up walking away from the call frustrated because their expectations weren’t met.